AndrewAtkinsonBernd/FinalProjectSite/README.md

 4. Understand combined resource vulnerability through Hexbin mapping of weighted resource density
 5. Understand multiplied vulnerability density through Hexbin mapping of weighted resource density inclusive of poverty metric
 6. Network analysis for areas within .5 miles of individual resources
-7. etwork analysis for areas within .5 miles of combined resources
+7. Network analysis for areas within .5 miles of combined resources
 8. Manual Google trends for 2005 search terms in New Orleans pre and post-Katrina
 9. Manual investigation into peaks and valleys around other similar search term proxies
 10. Comparison of manual search trend findings with data analysis*